cloudy gecko of Nelson's marble and limestone country

 - Not Threatened

 Viviparous, giving birth to live young.
-Females produce one or two offspring each year, a slow reproductive rate typical of New Zealand geckos.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Females produce one or two offspring each year.
+This is a slow reproductive rate typical of New Zealand geckos.
+The young are born in late summer and are miniature versions of the adults.
+Independent from birth, they fend for themselves immediately.
 A slow return.
 A long wait.

 Not threatened.
 Widespread and common in the South Island, with healthy populations throughout its range.
-Still vulnerable to predation by introduced rats and cats, and to habitat loss from forest clearance.
+Still vulnerable to predation by introduced rats and cats.
+Habitat loss from forest clearance poses a localised risk.
+Climate change may alter temperature regimes affecting survival.
+Each surviving juvenile represents a victory against overwhelming odds.
+The Cloudy Gecko persists where protection is maintained.
+A testament to resilience in a changing landscape.